pianity/redstone-smartweave-cache-bug/README.md

 order to demonstrate the issue we have with *redstone-smartweave*.

-The problem demonstrated here is the following: when running a number of concurrent contract interactions after having initialized the *redstone-smartweave* client, reading the state of the state of the contract yields wrong results.
+The problem demonstrated here is the following: when running a number of concurrent contract interactions after having initialized the *redstone-smartweave* client, reading the state of the contract yields wrong results.

 **This is demonstrated here by:**